+Update FFY 2024: Indiana will be transitioning to SAFESPECT starting in September 2023 with administrators and one group of MCI's as a soft open.
+From there the rest of the MCI's and Division personnel will switch over.
+Finally, before the end of the calendar year the non-division inspectors with switch over.
 Indiana currently uses the Aspen inspection software.
-Currently Indiana has eight (8) fixed inspection facilities where a majority of the MCl's report to daily to conduct inspections.
+Currently Indiana has eight (8) fixed inspection facilities where a majority of the MCI's report to daily to conduct inspections.
 Indiana has broken up the CVEO and School Bus inspectors into five (5) areas which mirror ISP's areas.
 More inspectors are allocated to the high crash corridors than other locations.